parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 REQUIRES LATEST SUPERSU INSTALLED FIRST http://download.chainfire.eu/supersu-stable EVEN IF YOUR ROM HAS BUILT IN ROOT LIKE CYANOGENMOD, TURN IT OFF IN SETTINGS, THEN FLASH SUPERSU!!

+It's a good idea to schedule fstrim using an app like Trimmer, or just leave your tablet on overnight (on silent) instead of turning it off, so it can automatically trim.

 You can tell if ParrotMod is working by checking if the file /sys/block/mmcblk0/queue/read_ahead_kb contains "0", using a root explorer.

 Features: